RRR: Themes and influences

 According to Rajamouli, RRR is about an "imaginary friendship between two superheroes".
 He has said that the bifurcation of Andhra Pradesh, his home state, also had an impact in the conception of the film.
 "I had this thought that Komaram Bheem is from the Telangana region and Alluri Sitarama Raju is from the Andhra region.
 So, if I can bring those two heroes together, it's my way of saying we are one, we are not separate," Rajamouli told Variety following the film's release.

 In a press meet, Rajamouli revealed that the film is inspired by Quentin Tarantino's Inglourious Basterds (2009).
-After watching it he felt that, "(If) we are making a fictional story, we don't need to stick to historical accuracies."
+After watching it he felt, "[If] we are making a fictional story, we don't need to stick to historical accuracies."
+He cited, "Inglourious Basterds is one of the biggest inspirations when it comes to my films, specifically RRR.
+I was shell shocked when Hitler dies in the film, and how the film brings it off as a big surprise."
 The core idea to make this film came in Rajamouli's mind from The Motorcycle Diaries (2004).
 He said, "The inspiration for RRR came from The Motorcycle Diaries.
 I was fascinated by how a character named Che transforms into a revolutionary called Guevara and have structured the characters of my protagonists around a common point, on similar lines".